lcyjames/Roiico/README.md

 >- `n` is the sample size
 >- `a` is the proportion of triangles associated with the survival outcomes, set to be 0.01, 0.05, or 0.1 in the study
 >- `beta` is the coefficient of the non-image covariate `Z`
->- `gamma` is the coefficient of the image covariates
+>- `gamma` is the coefficient of the image covariates, which is common to all selected triangles
 >- `rho` is the transformation parameter, set to be 0, 0.5, or 1 in the study
 >- `pattern` is a vector containing the (unique) indexes of the triangles to be selected, with length less than or equal to `nrow(VT$Tr)`